Active Topology Inference using Network Coding: Introduction

 \section{Introduction}

-Knowledge of network topology is important for network management, diagnosis, operations, security and performance optimization.
-Depending on the context, ``topology'' may refer to different layers, such as the Internet's router-level topology, an overlay network or a peer-to-peer topology, a wireless ad-hoc network topology etc. Topology may not be available for various reasons, \eg either because operators do not want to reveal the internal characteristics of their network to the outside world, and/or because topology changes frequently.
+Knowledge of network topology is important for network management, diagnosis, operation, security and performance optimization.
+Depending on the context, one may be interested in the topology at different layers, such as the Internet's router-level topology, an overlay network topology, the topology of an ad-hoc wireless network, etc.

-Due to the importance of network topology, a large body of prior work has focused on measurement of network topology.
-A family of techniques are based on {\tt traceroute}-like measurements, which collect the ids of nodes across {\tt traceroute} paths and use them to reconstruct the topology.
-Another family of techniques are tomographic: network tomography aims at inferring internal network characteristics, including topology, using end-to-end probes, putting the processing burden on a few end-nodes and keeping internal nodes simple.
-More specifically, multicast or unicast probes are sent and received between sets of nodes and the topology is inferred based on the number and order of received probes.
-In this paper, we revisit the problem of topology inference using end-to-end probes, but in a network with network coding capabilities.
+There is a large body of prior work on measurements and inference of network topology.
+One family of techniques assumes the cooperation of nodes in the middle of the network, and uses {\tt traceroute} measurements to collect the ids of nodes along paths and use them to reconstruct the topology.
+Another family of techniques, referred to as {\em network tomography}, assumes no cooperation from internal nodes and relies on end-to-end probes to infer internal network characteristics, including topology.
+More specifically, multicast or unicast probes are sent/received between sets of sources/receivers at the edge of the network, and the topology is inferred based on the number and order of received probes.

-The network coding paradigm is based on the idea that intermediate nodes linearly combine packets and receivers solve a system of linear equations to recover the original packets.
-This idea has been shown to bring benefits, for example in terms of throughput, complexity and reliability.
-The network coding idea is well-matched to content distribution over peer-to-peer networks, overlay networks, wireless multihop, etc. In this paper, we consider networks that are already equipped with simple network coding capabilities and we design active probing schemes that make use of these capabilities to improve topology inference.
+In this paper, we revisit the problem of topology inference using end-to-end probes, in networks where intermediate nodes are equipped with simple network coding capabilities.
+We show how to exploit these capabilities in order to perform active topology inference in a more accurate and efficient way than existing tomographic techniques.